Wise Business Account Review

 Wise multi currency account

-Open a free Wise business account focused on sending international transfers, or if you’d rather, you can pay 31 USD to access the full account features with no minimum balance or ongoing charges.
+Open a Wise business account for a one time fee of 31 USD to access the full account features with no minimum balance or ongoing charges.

-If you need to get paid in foreign currencies you can upgrade to the full feature account to get all the above, plus your own local bank details for 10 currencies to receive third party payments from 30+ countries.
+If you need to get paid in foreign currencies you can, with your own local bank details for 10 currencies to receive third party payments from 30+ countries.
 Give your details to clients to get paid directly, or withdraw to your Wise business account from platforms like Shopify, Stripe and Amazon.
 Cut your international costs and connect with more customers all over the world.

 Business account users and permissions